verifie-global/web-sdk/README.md

 # Verifie web-sdk

-## Getting started with iframe solution, or You can use sample html app in sampleApp directory.
+## Getting started with iframe solution, or You can use sample html app in sampleHTML directory.

 ### 1. Obtaining a License Key